-To assist the reader, this section has been described here.
+To assist the reader, this section has been described here as the current LfT exemptions are broadly replicated as reliefs for LDT.

-- 3.34 The Bill broadly replicates the existing exemptions consistent with the rest of the UK.
-However, LDT has defined a number of the LfT exemptions as "reliefs".
+- 3.39 The LDT Bill broadly replicates the existing exemptions consistent with the rest of the UK.
+However, LDT has defined a number of the LfT exemptions as 'reliefs'.
 Where a relief applies, tax is not chargeable; and a relief will only apply if it is claimed in a tax return.
-Reliefs are described in the Explanatory Notes. - 3.35 Material removed from bed of river, sea or other water: This relief applies to the disposal of certain dredged material (commonly known as "dredgings"). - 3.36 Material resulting from mining and quarrying operations: The disposal of such material is relieved if the material has not been subject to any separate process or has not been chemically altered, between its extraction and disposal. - 3.37 Re-filling former quarries: This section provides relief for the disposal of qualifying material at certain quarries which must be refilled (as a result of planning permission); and may, under their environmental permit (or pending the application to vary a permit), accept only qualifying material. - 3.38 Site restoration: Landfill site operators must apply for this relief in advance of claiming the relief on the tax return.
+Reliefs are described in the Explanatory Notes. - 3.40 Material removed from bed of river, sea or other water: This relief applies to the disposal of certain dredged material (commonly known as "dredgings"). - 3.41 Material resulting from mining and quarrying operations: The disposal of such material is relieved if the material has not been subject to any separate process or has not been chemically altered, between its extraction and disposal. - 3.42 Re-filling former open-cast mines and quarries: This section provides relief for the disposal of qualifying material at an authorised landfill site (or part of a site) that was used for open-cast mining or quarrying operations.
+The relief is only available if there is a planning requirement that the site must be refilled and no other taxable disposals have been made at the site (or part of the site) since mining or quarrying operations ended. - 3.43 Site restoration: Landfill site operators must apply for this relief in advance of claiming the relief on the tax return.
 It is anticipated that these provisions will enable WRA to fully assess material used for site restoration.
 WRA may approve a relief from tax for the use of material for site restoration; however, before doing so, WRA will need to be satisfied that the site restoration is required by an environmental permit or planning permission relating to the site.
-There may be occasions when WRA require further information in order to make a decision about whether to approve a relief for the site restoration and the Bill sets out the parameters of how this will work in practice.
-WRA and the landfill site operator may agree to extend a period of time specified by this section. - 3.39 Only the minimum material required in order to comply with the permit or permission will benefit from the relief.
+There may be occasions when WRA require further information in order to make a decision on whether to approve a relief for the site restoration and the Bill sets out the parameters of how this will work in practice.
+WRA and the landfill site operator may agree to extend a period of time specified by this section.

+3.44 Only the minimum material required in order to comply with the permit or permission will benefit from the relief.
 The use of material for site restoration that does not receive WRA approval will not benefit from relief and the material used will be subject to tax.